 - You can also treat clothes (especially pants, socks and shoes) with permethrin, which kills ticks on contact.
 Do not use permethrin directly on skin.

-- Permethrin can also be used on tents and some camping gear.
+- You can also use permethrin on tents and some camping gear.

 - Always check for ticks after being outdoors, even in your own yard.

 - Remove attached ticks with tweezers.
 Avoid crushing the tick’s body.
 Grasp the tick firmly and as close to the skin as possible.
 Cleanse the area with an antiseptic.